Book Inspired Popsicle Stick Puppets

 source: Kristina Buskirk

-It is fun to draw parts of the character’s bodies on cardstock, and then cut them out and add details to them with markers too.
+It is fun to draw parts of the characters’ bodies on cardstock, cut them out, and add details with markers.
 If your child is good at drawing, you can use a set of watercolor brushes and paints instead of markers.
-Once they are detailed and cut out, just add some glue and stick them to the popsicle stick!
-As you can see below, my daughter had fun just coloring the sticks and adding googly eyes for her monster popsicle stick puppets.
+Once the characters are detailed and cut out, just add some glue and stick them to the popsicle sticks!
+As you can see below, my daughter had fun coloring the sticks and adding googly eyes to her monster popsicle stick puppets.

 Book Inspired Popsicle Stick Puppets at lifeyourway.net